kubermatic/kubermatic/docs/proposals/kubelb.md

 #### Implementation L7

-The agent will watch for the Ingress resource and inform the manager.
+The agent will watch for the Ingress resource and configures the CRD inside the load balancing cluster accordingly.
 The manager will create the Service as described in the L4 Implementation and HTTPProxy resource.
 This takes the advantage of contour to manage different domains and configure envoy.

 On the User cluster: